growthbook/growthbook-php/README.md

 ### Loading Features

 There are 2 ways to load features into the SDK.
-You can use `loadFeatures` with a Client Key and API Host.
+You can use `initialize` with a Client Key and API Host.
 Or, you can manually fetch and cache feature flags and pass them in with the `withFeatures` method.

-#### loadFeatures method
+#### initialize method

-The `loadFeatures` method can fetch features from the GrowthBook API for you.
+The `initialize` method can fetch features from the GrowthBook API for you.

 By default, there is no caching enabled.
 You can enable it by passing any PSR16-compatible instance into the `withCache` method.